 * Investors said silver prices driven down illegally

-* HSBC previously dropped as a defendant
+* HSBC had been previously dropped as a defendant